Tomo-Sakata/odin-recipes/README.md

 - Basic HTML structure and semantics
 - Creating internal links between pages
 - Displaying images using `<img>`
-- Version contrli and publishing using Git and GitHub
+- Version control and publishing using Git and GitHub

 ## Objectives